Daenjel/Basic-VM-Configs/README.md

 To create a VM from a template:

     Log in to the CloudStack UI as an administrator or user.
     In the left navigation bar, click Instances.
     Click Add Instance.
     Select a zone.
     Select a template, then follow the steps in the wizard.
-For more information about how the templates came to be in this list, see *Working with Templates*.

     Be sure that the hardware you have allows starting the selected service offering.
     Click Submit and your VM will be created and started.

     Note
     For security reason, the internal name of the VM is visible only to the root admin.

 To create a VM from an ISO: